jkociniak/FACT-AI-project/README.md

 $python setup.py install

-In general:
+FILE PATH NAMING CONVENTIONS MAY STILL CHANGE.
+CROSS CHECK WITH THE CURRENT VERSION OF OUR CODE In general:
 $deepwalk --input {INPUT_PATH(.links)} --format edgelist --output {OUTPUT(.embeddings)}

 For example for the second synthetic dataset (note that the file path may have changed when you read this):
-$deepwalk --input ../data/synthetic_n500_Pred0.7_Phom0.025_Phet0.001.links --format edgelist --output synth2.embeddings You should now have a file 'synth2.embeddings' in the dir
+$deepwalk --input ../data/synthetic_n500_Pred0.7_Phom0.025_Phet0.001.links --format edgelist --output synth2_deepwalk_perozzi.embeddings
+You should now have a file 'synth2_deepwalk_perozzi.embeddings' in the dir